Federal Hall: 2000s to present

 The American Express Foundation donated $75,000 in 2012 toward the restoration of the Washington statue.
 In 2015, the National Trust for Historic Preservation said Federal Hall's grand staircase would be renovated after the American Express Foundation had given a $300,000 grant.
 At the time, the steps had begun to fall into disrepair and showed signs of spalling and cracking.
 The work was to begin in late 2016.
-By 2018, local newspaper AM New York Metro wrote that "cracked walls, peeling paint and a rust-water-stained rotunda are among the deteriorating conditions that greet nearly 300,000 visitors who come there to learn about American history."
+By 2018, local newspaper AM New York Metro wrote that "cracked walls, peeling paint and a rust-water-stained rotunda are among the deteriorating conditions that greet nearly 300,000 visitors who come there to learn about American history".
 Federal Hall National Memorial also had damaged floors and arches; the facade had begun to chip; and the columns had cracked and were showing signs of mold and discoloration.
 The cooling system was replaced in 2020.
 The NPS temporarily closed the memorial in July 2021 after finding cracked stone.
 As part of a permanent repair project, the building was to be covered in scaffolding for five to ten years.
+The memorial also continued to host events such as a pro-free speech rally in 2025.